twse/random-stuff/Readable Fonts/Turkic Latin.md

 ## Fonts
-Noxchi Arial (unknown year) is a non-Unicode font designed for Chechen language.
+Noxchi (1993), by Amina LLC, is a series of non-Unicode fonts for Chechen language.
 All other accented letters are replaced with bullet.

 ## Diacritical characters (in alphabetical order by language)